buzzgreyday/pypergraph/README.md

 ---
 ## USAGE

 The following code is meant to demonstrate how easy interacting with the network is using Pypergraph.
 More extensive documentation coming.
-Full documentation will be up [here (still a work in progress)](https://pypergraph-dag.readthedocs.io/en/latest/index.html).
+Full documentation available [here](https://pypergraph-dag.readthedocs.io/en/latest/index.html).

 ### WALLET